-We synthetically create new materials with exciting new properties from low-dimensional carbon materials.
+We synthetically create new materials with exciting new properties using low-dimensional carbon materials as starting reagents.
 New chemistries and tools are being developed in our laboratory to directly tailor nanomaterials at the electronic and optical levels.
 In so doing, we have been able to open new research directions and develop technology platforms for discovering fundamentally new phenomena and properties at both the very small length scale and the very large.
 Examples of our current research include creating molecularly tunable fluorescent quantum defects to understand and control the coupling of electrons, excitons, phonons, and spin with defects in reduced dimensions, establishing the molecular science of carbon, elucidating the fundamental principles that govern the assembly and collective properties of nanostructured solids and networks, and developing novel devices, instrumentation and methodologies to tackle some of the fundamental problems in energy, nanofabrication, quantum science, nanoelectronics, and biomedicine.

 “Photochemical Creation of Fluorescent Quantum Defects in Carbon Nanotube Hosts.”
 Wu, X.; Kim, M.; Kwon, H.; Wang, Y. H.* Angew Chem.
 Int.
 Ed.
 2018, 57, 648-653 (Frontispiece).